mohmmadyahya010101-zz/Personal-Resources/README.md

 # Personal-Resources

-Only for Educational Purpose.
-I'm not responsible for what you are do with this.
+Warning: This resources is for Education purpose only, I'm not Responsible for any damage or harm

-That is Just a Joke :v
+And above warning is just a joke :v